ojvribeiro/vulmix/README.md

 Vue(3) SPA meta-framework that uses [Laravel Mix](https://www.npmjs.com/package/laravel-mix).

+> **Warning**
+>
-> ⚠️ This project is still in beta and it's not quite ready for production use.
+> This project is still in beta and it's not quite ready for production use.
+Until the 1.0.0 stable version, its features and structure are likely to change.

 ## ✨ Features